 Zac has been President of EFAC-USA since 2018.
 Zac is married to his lovely wife Erica.
 The two of them are proud parents of four boys.
 He earned his M.Div. from Trinity School for Ministry (2017) and now serves as Priest-in-Charge at St. Clement's Episcopal Church in Rancho Cordova, CA. Zac enjoys spending time with his family, watching baseball, reading, and riding his bike.

 The Rev. Jacob W. Dell is Vicar and Priest-in-Charge at St. Peter's Church, Lithgow, New York.
-Jake obtained his undergraduate degree in History from Yale University, and attended seminary at Nashotah House Theological Seminary.
-He has held positions at the Domestic and Foreign Missionary Society of the Protestant Episcopal Church (2011-2015), the Chaplain Corps, United States Navy Reserve (2013-2015), and at Holy Trinity Church Inwood, in Manhattan, as Vicar and Priest-in-Charge (2015-2020).
+Mr. Dell obtained his undergraduate degree in History from Yale University, and attended seminary at Nashotah House Theological Seminary.
+He has held positions at the Domestic and Foreign Missionary Society of the Protestant Episcopal Church (2011-2015), the Chaplain Corps, United States Navy Reserve (2013-2021), and at Holy Trinity Church Inwood, in Manhattan, as Vicar and Priest-in-Charge (2015-2020).
 He is married to his wife, Sasha, and they have five children between them.